 Last year I was so fed up I was ready to give up even trying to climb in the cold.
 This season I am rallying anew.
 I also plan to bring the StormTrackers to cliffs or boulders in shoulder season or just iffy weather.

 This article appeared in Rock and Ice issue 248 (February 2018).

 We have opted to use affiliate links in our gear reviews.
 Every time you buy something after clicking on links in our gear articles you’re helping support our magazine.

 MSRP: $150 BEST FOR: Technical ice climbing on bitterly cold days After taking CAMP’s new Geko Ice Gloves out for a few laps in Ouray, we’ve come to think of them as the … Continue reading “CAMP Geko Ice Gloves”

-MSRP: $39.95 BEST FOR: All-around use, nice for cooler temps Burly.
+MSRP: $39.95 Burly.
 But plush.
 The Metolius Belay Glove is all-leather, a nice smooth cowhide.
-It is thicker and costlier than a leather-palm, nylon-back sport/gym glove … Continue reading “Metolius Belay Glove”
+It is thicker and costlier than a leather-palm, nylon-back sport/gym glove (the one from Metolius is $22.95), but the … Continue reading “Metolius Belay Gloves”